Join us on an amazing journey learning about the Monarch butterfly with June Bernard from the Pittsburgh Zoo & PPG Aquarium. These black and orange…

-This exhibition by Kelly O’Dell will be an exploration of existence and extinction, of preservation and decay.
+"All of the Suddens" is an exploration of existence and extinction, of preservation and decay.
 Inspired by the changing of the seasons in the Pacific Northwest after growing up in the perpetual summer of the Hawaiian Islands, O’Dell’s work shines a light on the devastating impact of the human race on species in the wild and embodies the Latin phrase “memento mori,” meaning “remember death.”

-The focal point of the exhibit is expected to be a piece entitled “Critical Masse.”
-Comprised of 13 endangered species mounted on the wall in clusters, these “Ghost Animals” mimic hunting trophies displayed in a game room and are intended to highlight the 100 to 1,000 species that are lost per million per year, primarily due to human-caused habitat destruction and climate change.
+The focal point of the exhibit will be a piece entitled “Critical Masse.”
+Comprised of over 10 endangered species mounted on the wall in clusters, these “Ghost Animals” including the tiger, elephant, panda, rhino and more mimic hunting trophies displayed in a game room and are intended to highlight the 100 to 1,000 species that are lost per million per year, primarily due to human-caused habitat destruction and climate change.